Sachin9822/Notes/powershell.md

 |Bit-Transfer|gets file through https with download bar|
 |Get-ItemProperty| get the values from registries|
 |Set-ItemProperty| set the values of the registries takes three values -Value -Path and -Name|

+`$MyInvocation.MyCommand.Source` this will print the source of the script